President Tony Atwater

 The 2009 recipients:

-- College of Education and Educational Technology—Lance Neeper ’01, M’07, doctoral candidate in Special Education, University of Illinois, Urbana-Champaign
+College of Education and Communications—Lance Neeper ’01, M’07, doctoral candidate in Special Education, University of Illinois, Urbana-Champaign

 More from the Winter 2010 Issue of IUP Magazine